menu

 Demographics

-The per capita income in Cordova in 2022 was $19,527, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $78,108 for a family of four.
+The per capita income in Cordova in 2022 was $26,313, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,252 for a family of four.
 However, Cordova contains both very wealthy and poor people as well.

 The people who call Cordova home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cordova residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cordova include German, Italian, Swedish, Irish, and English.
+Important ancestries of people in Cordova include German, Irish, Swedish, Italian, and English.

 The most common language spoken in Cordova is English.
 Other important languages spoken here include Polish and Italian.